 “Such are the paths of all who forget God; the hope of the godless shall perish.”

-The book of Job teaches us about the reality of God’s Sovereignty.
-Job was always kept within the everlasting arms of God, even through his trials.
+The book of Job teaches us about the reality of God’s sovereignty.
+Job was not the cause of the bad things that happened to him, but even more – through his trials Job was kept within the everlasting arms of his God, our God.

-We can give thanks to the Lord that He gave us Job, to wrestle with these truths, relevant and important for us today as then!
+Praise the Lord that He has given to us this book, so that we might wrestle with these truths, relevant and important for us today.